Even though making tax digital changed HOW businesses submit their VAT returns online, it has not affected VAT return deadlines and payments dates.

 You’ll see your next VAT deadline on the dashboard, but if you click on “View Return Deadlines” you’ll be able to see what period your next return is for.

-An annual VAT return is due 2 months after the end of your VAT period.
+- Annual VAT returns are due 2 months after the end of your VAT period.

 Changes to VAT Returns Deadlines for Covid-19

-As part of the stimulus package announced by the Chancellor to help the economy through the Coronavirus pandemic, changes were made to the VAT deadline for payments due between 20 March 2020 and 30 June 2020.
+As part of financial support during Covid-19 announced by the Chancellor to help the economy through the pandemic, changes were made to the VAT deadline for payments due between 20 March 2020 and 30 June 2020.

 These changes mean that any VAT due during this period can be deferred until 31 March 2021.
 You can pay any VAT you owe prior to this date, you must make sure your VAT bill is settled by the deadline.